Santosh0369/Santosh0369/README.md

-- 👋 Hi, I’m Santosh Dharmapuri, an Engineer by Heart, Analyst by Brain.
+- 👋 Hi, I’m Santosh Dharmapuri, an Engineer by 💘Heart, Analyst by 🧠Brain.
-- 👀 Interested in Data Projects, Data Analytics, and Data Science.
+- 👀 Passionate about working with Data Projects, Data Analytics, and Data Science.
-- 🌱 learning new advancements in the Data Field.
+- 🌱 learning new advancements in the Data Field to solve business problems through Python and AI.
 - 💞️ I’m looking to collaborate on Data Projects to bring new insights to grow Businesses.

 <!---